davepinch/pinchy.cc/content/topics/people/a/afroman/timeline/2026-03-18/@raid-on-ohio-home-7.md

 ---
-title: "raid of Afroman (Wikipedia)"
+title: "verdict of Afroman (Wikipedia)"
 ✂️: "On March 18, 2026, a jury returned a full verdict in favor of Foreman [Afroman], clearing him of any civil damages against the officers."
 citation: >-
   Wikipedia contributors.
 (2026, March 22).
 Afroman.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 17:56, March 22, 2026, from https://en.wikipedia.org/w/index.php?title=Afroman&oldid=1344728044